berkgedik92/language_practice_application/README.md

 //TODO: Explain how the UI works, put some screenshots...

 ## <a name="mobile-app-section"></a>Mobile Application

+This component is a mobile application built by using Cordova.
+This is the application a user uses for practicing words that have been assigned to him/her.

 //TODO: Explain how it works, put some screenshots...